NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_docs/wiring.md

 port numbers will have both the port number and the name, e.g. `tim(40 kHz|5)` is port 5 which is named "40 kHz"

 ---
-`din` - plexon DIN board port A
+`din` - plexon DIN board port B

-port numbers will have both the port number and part or all of the name, e.g. `din(Data 1|1)` is port 1 which has the name "Data 1"
+port numbers will have both the port number and part or all of the name, e.g. `din(Data 1|17)` is port 1 which has the name "Data 17"

 ---
 ---